Make Your Next Trip Extraordinary

 Avoid July and August along the coast, when it’s hot, crowded, and way overpriced.

-January and February bring cold temperatures and rain—even to the Azores, where inclement weather often cancels flights between the islands.
+January and February bring cold temperatures and rain.

 Biggest Rookie Mistakes

 Trying to pack all of Portugal into ten days.
-It’s not a big place, and the highways are excellent, but it can take an hour to cover ten miles on winding, countryside roads.
+It’s not a big place, and the highways are excellent, but it can take an hour to cover ten miles on winding country roads.
 To properly understand Portugal, give yourself the time to linger around a table at lunch for two hours as the locals do, enjoying good food and excellent wine.

 Can't-Miss Photo Op